presto8/apert/INSTALL.md

 step:

     sudo vi /etc/nixos/routing.nix
-    # set iface_uplink and iface_downlink at the top of the fil
+    # set iface_uplink and iface_downlink at the top of the file

 Almost everything in Apert is configurable but hold off on making any other changes until the basic functionality is working.